Claim EU & USA Compensation for Delayed Flights

 Right to Care: What You Can Get Besides EU Flight Delay Compensation

-When you’re stuck waiting for the airline to get you back on track toward your destination, European law EC 261 says you’re entitled to a number essentials, depending on your flight details.
+When you’re stuck waiting for the airline to get you back on track toward your destination, European law EC 261 says you’re entitled to some essentials, depending on your flight details.

 The carrier must provide you with meals and refreshments during the delay as well as access to communications, including two telephone calls, telex or fax messages, and emails.